BugBeak/mlops-labs-summary/README.md

 # 🧠 MLOps Hands-On Labs — Chameleon Cloud

-This repository summarizes 8 hands-on labs from my MLOps coursework (Prof Fraida Fund at NYU, Spring 2025).
+This repository summarizes 8 hands-on labs from my MLOps coursework (course by Prof Fraida Fund at NYU, Spring 2025).
 It was conducted on [Chameleon Cloud](https://www.chameleoncloud.org/).
 Each week explored a different layer of production-grade ML systems — from infrastructure and training pipelines to serving, monitoring, and data systems.

 *(Note: All materials here are my own summaries and screenshots; coursework notebooks are not shared to preserve academic integrity.)*